F.R.A.S. (weapon)

 In the conflict in Europe, it was the fuel of the M1A1 flamethrower.
 Delivered ready to use.
-It was used as fuel for individual flamethrowers, for the Churchill Crocodile flamethrower tank (standard fuel), and was studied as a precursor in the 5B incendiary paste used in the flame-fougasse.
+It was used as fuel for individual flamethrowers, for the Churchill Crocodile flamethrower tank (standard fuel).

+Its replacement was leaning towards an in-situ generated thickener, more applicable in the field, called Q-fuel - XQ during its development phase -.

 History

 After the start of the Second World War, concerned with the development, research and technical mastery of incendiary mixtures, the Mixture Committee was formed in the second half of the year 1940 by the Director of Fuel Research, Dr. Frank Sturdy Sinnatt.
 (Note: replaced after his death in 1943 by Alfred Egerton) The development of material, such as a substitute for rubber, was started in January 1942, in several works, by several members of the committee.